Khuzestani Arabic: Consonants

 Even in the most formal of conventions, pronunciation depends upon a speaker's background.
 Nevertheless, the number and phonetic character of most of the 28 consonants has a broad degree of regularity among Arabic-speaking regions.
-Note that Arabic is particularly rich in uvular, pharyngeal, and pharyngealized ("emphatic") sounds.
+Arabic is particularly rich in uvular, pharyngeal, and pharyngealized ("emphatic") sounds.
 The emphatic coronals (/sˤ/, /dˤ/, /tˤ/, and /ðˤ/) cause assimilation of emphasis to adjacent non-emphatic coronal consonants.
-The phonemes /p/ ⟨پ⟩ and /v/ ⟨ڤ⟩ (not used by all speakers) are only occasionally considered to be part of the phonemic inventory, as they exist only in foreign words and they can be pronounced as /b/ ⟨ب⟩ and /f/ ⟨ف⟩ respectively depending on the speaker.
+The phonemes /p/ ⟨پ⟩ and /v/ ⟨ڤ⟩ (not used by all speakers) are only occasionally considered to be part of the phonemic inventory; they exist only in foreign words and they can be pronounced as /b/ ⟨ب⟩ and /f/ ⟨ف⟩, respectively, depending on the speaker.